FelipeFeitosaDev/calculator/README.md

 ## Features

-it's a basic task creator with local storage. you can add your tasks and close and the tasks still saved.
+- table tags to layout the calculator
+- eval method to return results

-- the buttons gets pink when mouse over.
+- the buttons gets pink when mouse over
 - event listeners
-- localStorage api

 ## How to use